PeerVault/PeerVault-Service/README.md

 # PeerVault Service (Daemon)

+:warning: if you are interested about using the program, you should head to the [CLIENT APP](https://github.com/PeerVault/PeerVault-GUI-Flutter) that already includes the service in the same bundle.

 ## QuickStart

 Download the binary either for Linux or OSX depending of your platform on the github release page